Goliad: Virtual Field Trip

 March 20-25, 1836

-Texian prisoners and Mexican soldiers arrive back in Goliad at the Presidio La Bahia where the Texians are kept.
-It took three days to bring all the Texian wounded to Goliad from the site of the battle, Fannin arrived in Goliad on March 22nd.
-Urrea receives in a letter from Santa Anna the order to execute all the prisoners.
-The last Texian prisoners arrived at Goliad on March 25th.
+Texan prisoners are brought back to Presidio La Bahia.
+It takes three days to bring all the Texan wounded to Goliad from the battlefield.
+Fannin arrives in Goliad on March 22nd.
+General Urrea receives an order from Santa Anna to execute all the prisoners, and the last Texan prisoners arrive in Goliad on March 25th.

 March 26, 1836